Lazar C. Margulies: Biography

 Margulies was working in the obstetrics department of Mount Sinai in 1958 when he suggested his idea for a new IUD to the head of the department, Alan F. Guttmacher.
 Margulies has successfully used IUDs in Berlin.
 Guttmacher approved Margulies' idea to create a safer type of IUD using plastic.
 Margulies developed a spiral-shaped IUD in 1960.
-It was made of thermoplastic and introduced in a thin tube and then "expelled with a plastic plunger."
-After it was expelled, the plastic IUD retained its shape inside the uterus.
+It was made of thermoplastic and introduced in a thin tube and then inserted with a plastic plunger.
+After it was expelled from its tubing, the plastic IUD retained its shape inside the uterus.
 The method of insertion Margulies developed meant that a woman's cervix did not have to be dilated for the insertion to take place.
 Margulies' method solved many problems inherent in metallic IUDs.
 Guttmacher allowed Margulies to do clinical trials which were successful.
 Margulies presented the clinical results and demonstrated the plastic IUD at the first international symposium on IUDs in New York in 1962.
 His invention was patented in 1965 and assigned to Mount Sinai by Margulies.

 Margulies died in 1982 of a cerebral hemorrhage in Manhattan.